aishwarya1712/markdown-datasheet-for-datasets/DATASHEET.md

 1. **Was any preprocessing/cleaning/labeling of the data done (e.g. discretization or bucketing, tokenization, part-of-speech tagging, SIFT feature extraction, removal of instances, processing of missing values)?** If so, please provide a description.
 If not, you may skip the remainder of the questions in this section.

-	*Your Answer Here*
+	Yes.

+Every attribute in their dataset undergoes a baseline cleaning step.
+This could either be in the form of converting all values to lowercase and removing extra whitespaces, or validating that the data follows a specific format such as email addresses.

+After sourcing raw data from various different sources, PDL standardizes the data format and merges duplicate records together.
+Standardizing of data is done so as to seamlessly integrate new sources of data and provides customers an easy way to understand and consume the dataset.

+After standardizing the dataset, PDL performs de-duplication or entity resolution to check whether to create a new record or merge to an existing record when a new chunk of data is ingested.
+This is done by creating blocks of data sharing a common key and sorting on it.
+Each new record is compared against this block.
+Finally, two techniques are employed to determine whether or not a merge is required: deterministic and probabilistic methods.

-2. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g. to support unanticipated future uses)?** If so, please provide a link or other access point to the "raw" data.
+3. **Was the "raw" data saved in addition to the preprocessed/cleaned/labeled data (e.g. to support unanticipated future uses)?** If so, please provide a link or other access point to the "raw" data.

-	*Your Answer Here*
+	Likely no.

-3. **Is the software used to preprocess/clean/label the instances available?** If so, please provide a link or other access point.
+4. **Is the software used to preprocess/clean/label the instances available?** If so, please provide a link or other access point.

-	*Your Answer Here*
+	No, this software is not open source.

-4. **Any other comments?**
+5. **Any other comments?**

 	*Your Answer Here*